Snowflake unleashes Snowday announcement blizzard

 The data warehouse darling is building an all-in-one data cloud service that customers can use as an abstraction layer over public cloud services, data lakes, and lakehouses, with app development, cost management, and governance capabilities services.
 Many of the new items are due in the near future, but the intent that users need never leave the Snowflake environment is clear.

 “The rise of generative AI has made organizations’ most valuable asset, their data, even more indispensable.
-The company is making it easier for developers to put that data to work so they can build powerful end-to-end machine learning models and full-stack apps natively in the Data Cloud,” said Prasanna Krishnan, Snoeflake senior director of product management.
+The company is making it easier for developers to put that data to work so they can build powerful end-to-end machine learning models and full-stack apps natively in the Data Cloud,” said Prasanna Krishnan, Snowflake senior director of product management.

 Christian Kleinerman, SVP of Product, said: “Snowflake is making it easier for users to put all of their data to work, without data silos or trade-offs, so they can create powerful AI models and apps that transform their industries.”